+In this paper, we assess the causal effect of obtaining a residence permit on the labor market and residential attachment of foreign workers based on an annual migration lottery that is unique in Europe.
+In Liechtenstein, a wealthy microstate that is situated between Austria and Switzerland, two lottery draws for residence permits are held every year.
+The lottery randomly assigns access to residence permits among applicants from the European Economic Area (EEA) who hold an employment contract with a company in Liechtenstein.
+The European Economic Area (EEA) is a free trade agreement among all member states of the European Union (EU), plus the three countries, Norway, Iceland, and Liechtenstein.4 We are the first to link European migration lottery data with administrative data on individual labor market records.
 We exploit the random assignment as instrument for the reception of a residence permit that is conditional on actually moving to Liechtenstein.
-This allows us to assess the local average treatment effect (LATE) of moving among compliers of the first lottery they participated in, i.e. those whose migration behavior complies with the assignment obtained in their first lottery participation, making up 36% of our sample.
+This allows us to assess the local average treatment effect (LATE) of moving among compliers.
+As there are two draws for each lottery, compliers are winners of the pre-draw of the lottery who also participate and win in the second draw and actually move to Liechtenstein, making up 36% of our sample.
+We consider the assignment in the pre-draw of the first lottery participation, as it is endogenous whether interested candidates participate multiple times in such a lottery.
 We apply a flexible instrumental variable (IV) estimator based on inverse probability weighting (IPW), in which we reweigh the outcomes by the inverse of the conditional instrument probability given the lottery year, the so-called instrument propensity score.
 This enables us to control for the fact that the share of lottery winners changes over the years as a function of lottery applicants, which is important in order to avoid confounding, e.g. due to business cycle effects.

-We find that receiving a residence permit statistically significantly increases the employment probability by 24 percentage points on average over our outcome periods 2008 to 2018.
+We find that receiving a residence permit statistically significantly increases the employment probability of compliers by 24 percentage points on average across our outcome periods 2008 to 2018.
 Likewise, it increases the activity level by 20 percentage points, and the employment duration in Liechtenstein by 1.15 years.
+Lottery losers also hold an employment contract with a company in Liechtenstein, but do not remain as long in its labor market or even chose not to enter it.
 These substantial labor attachment effects remain robust to the inclusion of further covariates in the IPW estimator like gender, age, and nationality.
-Assessing effect heterogeneity across previous cross-border commuters and new labor market entrants who (despite holding a work contract) have not worked in Liechtenstein yet when participating in the lottery, the effects are stronger and statistically significant in the latter group.
-This suggests that residents permits are more effective for attracting new labor market entrants than for keeping previously commuting workers.

-Moreover, we assess the effect of receiving the residence permit on residence in Liechtenstein two and more years after the lottery.
-We find the residence probability and duration to significantly increase by 71 percentage points and 3.44 years, respectively, on average, with little differences between previous cross-border commuters and new labor market entrants.
-Finally, we consider the labor market and residential effects separately for specific years after the lottery and find them to be persistent with no sign of fading out.
+Moreover, we assess the effect of receiving the residence permit on residence in Liechtenstein two and more years after the lottery.5 The residence probability and the duration increase significantly by 71 percentage points and 3.44 years, respectively, on average (across outcome periods), with little differences between previous cross-border commuters and non-commuters.
+We also consider the labor market and residential effects separately by year after the lottery and find them to be persistent with no sign of fading out.
 That is, even in the tenth year after the first lottery participation, the impact on the employment and residence probability is comparable to the respective average effect across all periods and statistically significant at the 5% level, albeit confidence intervals are large due to the smaller sample size.
-We argue that tax advantages when moving to Liechtenstein are likely a very important (if not the main) mechanism for driving our strong effects, as confirmed by a survey among foreign workers in Liechtenstein.
+We argue that tax advantages and more convenient commutes are likely the main motivations to move to Liechtenstein, as confirmed by a survey among foreign workers in Liechtenstein, see Marxer et al. (2016).